AasmundN/robot-car/README.md

 car.drive(-50, 50);
 ```

 Driving with a speed less than _40_ can be harmful to the motors.
-A `MOTOR_LOWOR_LIMIT` has therefor been placed on the drive function.
+A `MOTOR_LOWER_LIMIT` has therefor been placed on the drive function.
 Trying the drive with low speeds will result in the car stopping.

 ### Sensor data